तत् त्वं पूषन्नपावृणु सत्यधर्माय दृष्टयॆ ॥ १५ ॥

 To understand this concept, let us first discuss the definitions of truth and untruth.
 The state of existence which remains unchanged in all three periods of time (past, present, and future) is the truth.

 Similarly when the state of existence changes with time is untrue.
 So this world along with our body is untrue because it changes with time.
 So this “Maya” must be untrue but we can touch and feel this world and perceive the cause and effect duo so it should be true.
 Ancient sages and thinkers debated a lot on this paradox and ultimately termed it “Anirvachaniya” or something which can’t be explained with words.

 “Maya” is the tool of creation with which the “Brahman” designed its dream.
 The dream gave rise to a supreme intellect.
 The main attribute of Intelligence is to dissect the objective existence and that’s what “Maya “does.
 It dissects its own creation to furnish similar objects and in due course dissects those again.
 So this world is multiplying with its individual changes.

-“Maya” has two sets of the tool with which it sustains the illusion and maintains the dreaming state.
+“Maya” has two sets of tools with which it sustains the illusion and maintains the dreaming state.

 “Avarana” The curtain and “Vikshepa” meaning distraction are the tools.
-With the help of “Avarana” it covers the reality from us and with the help of “Vikshepa”, it creates an illusion where the unreal seem real to us.
+With the help of “Avarana,” it covers the reality from us, and with the help of “Vikshepa”, it creates an illusion where the unreal seems real to us.

-This is the reason, we strive to appease mother Goddess (the feminine form of “Brahman”) so that she drives the curtain off and reveal the truth.
+This is the reason, we strive to appease Mother Goddess (the feminine form of “Brahman”) so that she drives the curtain off and reveals the truth.
 At this very moment, the seer beholds his own existence as the absolute truth which plays the same role for all.